tristrat/secure-web-dev-workshop2/README.md

 1. Fork this repository then clone it on your computer
 2. Create an account on Mongo Atlas ([sign-up](https://www.mongodb.com/cloud/atlas/register))
-3. Create a database and save its credentials for after
+3. Create a database and save its credentials for later

 ## 🗒 What to do